Aaronnnpf/big-brummie-quiz/README.md

 * Frequent user goals

-1. As a frequent user, I want to be able to test my self and friends and family and compare scores.
+1. As a frequent user, I want to be able to test myself, friends and family and be able to compare scores.
 *

 2. As a frequent user, I want to complete the quiz as quick as i can.